AxisCommunications/docker-acap/README.md

 curl -s https://api.github.com/repos/AxisCommunications/docker-acap/releases/latest | grep "browser_download_url.*Docker_Daemon_.*_<ARCH>\_signed.eap"
 ```

+#### Migrating from rootful Docker ACAP application

+When migrating from a rootful Docker ACAP application, any version before 2.0, the following is recommended:

+- Copy any images that you want to persist from the device to your computer.
+- Stop the Docker ACAP application.
+- If you use the SD card as storage format it or manually remove the `dockerd` directory (`/var/spool/storage/SD-Disk/dockerd`).
+- Restart the device.
+- Install the rootless Docker ACAP application.

-### Securing the Docker ACAP using TLS
+### Securing the Docker ACAP Application using TLS

-The Docker ACAP can be run either unsecured or in TLS mode.
-The Docker ACAP uses
+The Docker ACAP application can be run either unsecured or in TLS mode.
+The application uses
 TLS as default.
 Use the "Use TLS" dropdown in the web interface to switch
 between the two different modes.
 It's also possible to toggle this option by
 calling the parameter management API in [VAPIX][vapix] and setting the